organize your pantry

 1. Take Everything Out of Your Pantry

 This step is pretty straightforward.
-Before deciding what kind of pantry organization containers or bins you will need, or what to buy to organize your pantry – you need to know the real-time situation: what do you already have, what type of foods dominate, and what could be re-used for the organization.
-No need to over-spend and over-crowd your pantry with more unnecessary stuff that takes up space.
+Before deciding what kind of pantry organization containers or bins you will need, or what to buy to organize your pantry, you need to know the real-time situation: what do you already have, what type of foods dominate, and what could be re-used for the organization.

 Best product for this step: